 Lapsed contracts can also be useful in gathering lead scoring data.
 B2B businesses do lead scoring to indicate the factors affecting their sales.
 A lead score carries significant importance, as this data helps B2B and SaaS companies determine when their clients are happiest with results and keenest to renew contracts or subscriptions.

 Understanding what caused certain clients to leave could be valuable lead scoring information you’ll use to accurately predict future churn.

 How you handle a cancellation is just as important as your cancellation terms.
 Be firm but still friendly when discussing your contract or negotiating a different agreement.
 Keep things professional and check your emotions at the door.
 Your client may want to come back to you in the future.

 The only exception is if your client treated you with disrespect, tried to get out of paying you, or made unreasonable demands of your time or services.
 If that’s the case, you have no obligation to salvage the relationship.
 Sometimes you just have to walk away and move on.

 Rely on your contracts and let go of the rest

 Ending professional relationships on good terms takes work, but your contracts should do some of the heavy lifting for you.
 They should remind your client of their obligations, and you can also use them as a jumping-off point for restructuring or changing your agreement.

+Handling cancellations with a cool head is part of good client management, and it’s just one of the many hats you probably wear as an independent business owner.
 For more tips on managing your client relationships, particularly when business slows down, head over to The Contract Shop® blog, where we share even more resources on growing your client base, navigating sticky situations, and thriving as a business owner!